Table of Contents

 Students’ attendance in Chapel is required because, within our Christian framework, we believe that all teaching of truth must be built on a foundation of God’s truth.
 As the study of chemistry cannot be completed from a textbook alone, the study of God’s truth also needs a “laboratory” for experiencing and understanding, for it is not enough to study the Bible without having exposure to the worship of God and an opportunity to understand the relationship offered to us in Christ.

 Chapel attendance is required for all full-time traditional undergraduate students.
 Students are required to attend a minimum of eight (8) chapel services each semester.
-Students will only receive credit for attendance through the iAttended app by entering a location enabled text code at the beginning of chapel and also entering a different location enabled text code at the end of each chapel.
-You will need to allow the iAttended app to use your location in order for the app to record your attendance (if you do not own a smart phone, you will need to contact Student Development).
+Students will only receive credit for attendance through the iAttended app by scanning the QR code at the beginning and entering the 4-letter code at the end of each session (if you do not own a smart phone, you will need to contact Student Development).
 Attendance will not register after five minutes from the start of each session, at which point students are counted absent.
 Students leaving early are also counted absent.
 Students are to be seated until the benediction has been completed and show respect by listening and not being disruptive.
 All cell phones must be turned off or set to vibrate.
-Laptops/tablets are not to be used and headphones should not be worn during chapel.
-The balcony will only be used for overflow purposes.
-If there are any issues with your iAttended app, phone is lost, phone battery is dead, you will need to see a member of the Chapel staff before leaving chapel that day.
-Chapel staff workers are positioned in the foyer area before, during, and after chapel.

 Students who have not met the minimum Chapel attendance requirement during a semester may receive one (1) attendance credit by serving two (2) hours in the community with an approved organization or by making a $35 gift to the Chapel Mission Fund.